2013 BMW X3 Performance

 The 2013 BMW X3 offers two engines.
-The base X3 xDrive28i comes with a 2.0-liter, turbocharged, inline four-cylinder engine that makes 240 horsepower.
+The base X3 xDrive28i comes with a turbocharged 2.0-liter four-cylinder engine that makes 240 horsepower.
 It’s paired with an eight-speed automatic transmission.
-The xDrive35i has a turbocharged, 3.0-liter, inline six-cylinder engine that makes 300 horsepower and is paired with an eight-speed automatic transmission that has paddle shifters.
+The xDrive35i has a turbocharged 3.0-liter six-cylinder engine that makes 300 horsepower and is paired with an eight-speed automatic transmission that has paddle shifters.
 According to the EPA, the base X3 averages 21/28 mpg city/highway, while models with the six-cylinder engine average 19/26 mpg.
 All-wheel drive is standard.

-The four-cylinder engine is new for the 2013 model year, and one reviewer reports that it is one of the most powerful, fastest and fuel-efficient in its class.
+The four-cylinder engine is new for the 2013 model year, and one reviewer reports that it helps make the X3 one of the most powerful, fastest and fuel-efficient SUVs in its class.
 The same reviewer also applauds the available six-cylinder engine for its fast acceleration and good fuel economy.
-Test drivers haven’t commented on 2013 model’s automatic transmissions, but in previous years, they called the transmissions responsive and smooth.

 - "Don't scoff at the notion of a four-cylinder in a luxury crossover SUV, because the new turbocharged xDrive28i model manages to be one of the quickest and most efficient models in the segment.
 The X3 could easily get by with this excellent new engine alone, but it'll be hard to say no to the xDrive35i and its turbocharged six-cylinder.
 Not only does it provide quicker acceleration than any other small luxury crossover, it returns decent fuel economy to boot." -- Edmunds